fogofortitude/data-streaming-exercises/kafka-spark-integration/README_spark-integration-part1.md

 <p>Carefully studying your data, to minimize the skewed data problem, we can try the following:</p>
 <ul>
 <li>
-<p><strong>Broadcasting</strong>: You can increase the autoBroadcastJoinThreshold value in spark.sql property so that the smaller tables get &ldquo;broadcasted.&rdquo; This is helpful when you have a large dataset that will not fit into your memory.</p>
+<p><span style="color: #333399;"><strong>Broadcasting</strong>: You can increase the autoBroadcastJoinThreshold value in spark.sql property so that the smaller tables get &ldquo;broadcasted.&rdquo; This is helpful when you have a large dataset that will not fit into your memory.</span></p>
 </li>
 <li>
-<p><strong>Salting</strong>: If you have a key with high cardinality, your dataset will be skewed.
-Now you introduce a &ldquo;salt,&rdquo; modifying original keys in a certain way and using hash partitioning for proper redistribution of records.</p>
+<p><span style="color: #333399;"><strong>Salting</strong>: If you have a key with high cardinality, your dataset will be skewed.
+Now you introduce a &ldquo;salt,&rdquo; modifying original keys in a certain way and using hash partitioning for proper redistribution of records.</span></p>
 </li>
 </ul>
 <p>Now that we have cleaned up our data and the skew problem as much as we could, and also assuming that our code is optimized, let&rsquo;s talk about how we can stabilize the system through a couple of different methods:</p>